glpi-project/doc/source/modules/management/databases.rst

 ----------

-:doc:`Management </modules/tabs/management>` of financial and administrative information, this information is visible in the 'Management' tab on the Database's form.
+:doc:`Management </modules/tabs/management>` of financial and administrative information, this information is visible in the 'Management' tab on the item's form.

 Documents
 ---------

-The :doc:`document </modules/management/documents>` tab lets you link different types of file to a material (PDF, txt, png, etc.)
+The :doc:`document </modules/management/documents>` tab lets you link different types of file to the current item (PDF, txt, png, etc.)

 You can attach a document already uploaded to GLPI or add a new one directly from this tab.